Information for Authors

 Fillers and Special Sections: We are always pleased to receive short pieces of a thoughtful or humorous nature that touch on the personal or professional experiences of colleagues working in care of the elderly.
 We also welcome suggestions for relevant short quotations from any source.
 Maximum 900 words.

 Book Reviews: Before submitting a book review, it should first be discussed with the Book Reviews Editor.
-Please contact Dr Kalman Kafetz at the Age and Ageing Editorial Office.
+Please contact Dr Kalman Kafetz at the Editorial Office.

 Web Sites: We are pleased to accept short descriptions of web sites that are likely to be of interest to our readers.
-These should first be sent to the Web Reviews Editor, Dr Taj Hasan, at the Age and Ageing Editorial Office.
+These should first be sent to the Web Reviews Editor, Dr Taj Hasan, at the Editorial Office.

 Conference Reports: We would be interested in reports distilling the essence of papers presented at conferences that would be of interest to the readers of Age and Ageing.
 Before submitting such a report, please contact the Editor for prior agreement.
 Maximum 1000 words.